couchbaselabs/ansible-couchbase-server/README.md

 ## Examples

-The `examples` directory contains some basic playbooks, host inventory examples, and Vagrant bits (primarily for Mac OS X development use):
+The `examples` directory contains some basic playbooks, host inventory examples, and Vagrant bits (primarily for Mac OS X development use) as follows:

 * `cluster_install.yml` prepares OS and installs Couchbase Server only
 * `cluster_init.yml` installs Couchbase Server and initializes the cluster